TheRealBarenziah/waifu-generator/README.md

 # Since we log the return value with .then(res => console.log(res))
 # a base64 string representation of our image is printed in stdout.
 # It is facultative but may come in handy.
-Check the string by copypasting it into your favorite browser,
+Check the string by copypasting it into
-# or whatever.
+# your favorite browser or whatever.
 Just know it's there, in the resolve value !
 ```
 ### Case 2 : providing an option object
 In your `generate.js` file :